ahuigo/ahui-aiohttp-server/README.md

 # Ahui-aiohttp-server
-This  simple server extends `python -m http.server`:
+This is a simple http async server which extends `python -m http.server`.\
+(WARN: It's recommended for development and testing and not for production environments):
 - Support print to http response (same as php)
 - Support async-await